1) What is Enburi?

 6) What Happens During an Enburi Dance?

 The Tayu leader Tokuro announces the beginning of the Enburi as the dancers enter.

-Beginning with a song celebrating the start of the year, the suri dance shows sowing seeds in the rice nursery and plowing the rice fields by horse in preparation for planting seedlings.
+Beginning with a song celebrating the start of the year, the suri dance shows the sowing of seeds in the rice nursery and the plowing of the rice fields by horse in preparation for planting seedlings.
 All the Tayu dancers in “dosai-enburi” perform the same gestures, while in “naga-enburi” Tokouro the leader and the Tayu dancers make different movements.